Extreme ironing

-Extreme ironing (also called EI) is an extreme sport in which people take ironing boards to remote locations and iron items of clothing.
-According to the Extreme Ironing Bureau, extreme ironing is "the latest danger sport that combines the thrills of an extreme outdoor activity with the satisfaction of a well-pressed shirt."
+Extreme Ironing (also called EI) is an extreme sport in which people take ironing boards to remote locations and iron items of clothing.
+According to the Extreme Ironing Bureau, extreme ironing is "the latest dangerous sport that combines the thrills of an extreme outdoor activity with the satisfaction of a well-pressed shirt."

 Part of the attraction and interest the media has shown towards extreme ironing seems to center on the issue of whether it is really a sport or not.
 It is widely considered to be tongue-in-cheek.

 Some locations where such performances have taken place include a mountainside of a difficult climb; a forest; in a canoe; while skiing or snowboarding; on top of large bronze statues; in the middle of a street; underwater; in the middle of the M1 motorway; in a keirin cycle race; while parachuting; and under the ice sheet of a frozen lake.
 The performances have been conducted solo or by groups.